John J. Bursch: Legal career

 From 1997 to 1998, Bursch served as a law clerk to James B. Loken on the United States Court of Appeals for the Eighth Circuit.
 Bursch then entered private practice with Warner Norcross & Judd, where he founded and chaired the firm's Appellate Practice and Public-Affairs Litigation groups.
 From 2011 to 2013, Bursch served as Michigan's 10th Solicitor General.
 As Michigan Solicitor General, Bursch argued 12 times in the Michigan Supreme Court and eight times in the U.S. Supreme Court.
 Afterwards, he returned to private practice with Warner Norcross & Judd until 2016, when he formed his own private law firm.

 As of 2018, Bursch has appeared in front of the Michigan Supreme Court 27 times, and in front of the US Supreme Court 11 times.
 He has since represented the respondents in the landmark Supreme Court Case, Obergefell v.
 Hodges, and is represented Nick Lyon in a case on the Flint Water Crisis.
-Liberal Supreme Court Justice Elana Kagan has spoken glowingly of Bursch, noting that "When John Bursch speaks, he commands the full and complete attention of the bench.".
+Liberal Supreme Court Justice Elena Kagan has spoken glowingly of Bursch, noting that "When John Bursch speaks, he commands the full and complete attention of the bench.".
 As of September 5, 2017, Bursch had won 10 of the 14 cases that he argued before the U.S. Supreme Court.

 On April 28, 2015, Bursch was one of three attorneys who argued before the U.S. Supreme Court in Obergefell v.
 Hodges arguing state bans on same-sex marriage to be constitutional.
 It was the result of a consolidation of six lower-court cases, from the states of Michigan, Ohio, Kentucky, and Tennessee.
 The original Michigan case was DeBoer v.
 Snyder, where a same-sex couple argued that Michigan's adoption law was unconstitutional, and sued then Governor Richard Snyder.
 During this initial case, Bursch was the counsel of record for Governor Snyder.
 Bursch lost, resulting in the legalization of same-sex marriage everywhere in the United States.
 Obergefell is considered one of the most important civil rights cases to come before the U.S. Supreme Court in modern history.

 He also argued before the Supreme Court in R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, a case involving employment discrimination where an employee was fired for being transgender.
 The case was consolidated with Bostock v.
 Clayton County at the Supreme Court, where the employers lost and gay and transgender people were recognized as protected under Title VII sex-discrimination protections in employment.

 Bursch, who had left the position as Michigan Solicitor General, was invited to argue this case before the Supreme Court by then State Attorney General Bill Schuette.
 He, along with Joseph R. Whalen, an associate solicitor general from Tennessee, represented the states refusing to recognize same-sex marriages.
 Oral arguments were heard on April 28, 2015.
 He and Whalen lost the case.